Pascal-Krenckel/FFmpeg.Examples/README.md

 The examples showcase different abstraction levels provided by FFmpegDotNet:

 * **High-level APIs** for common multimedia workflows
-* **Low-level APIs** for direct control over FFmpeg's decoding and encoding pipeline
+* **Low-level APIs** for direct control over FFmpeg's decoding, encoding, and processing pipeline

 The goal of this repository is to provide practical examples that demonstrate how FFmpegDotNet can be used while also showing how the underlying FFmpeg concepts work.